oneapi-src/oneDAL/docs/source/notes/issues/2021.1-beta06/level-zero-not-found.rst

     fatal error: 'level_zero/ze_api.h' file not found

 This means that you do not have Level Zero in your environment.

+.. include:: includes/note-refer-to-dpcpp-level-zero.rst

 How to Fix
 ----------